facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 What are Earmarked Assets?

-Think of your overall portfolio as a pie, with each slice representing a different goal or priority.
+Think of your overall retirement portfolio as a pie, with each slice representing a different goal or priority.
 You might have a slice for everyday living expenses, another for travel and leisure, and yet another for healthcare costs.
 By earmarking assets, you're essentially pre-cutting the pie, making sure that each slice is the right size to support its designated purpose.

-Earmarked accounts can take many forms, from simple savings accounts to more specialized vehicles like 529 plans and donor-advised funds (more on these later).
+Earmarks can take many forms, from simple savings accounts to more specialized vehicles like 529 plans and donor-advised funds (more on these later).
 The key is that they are intentionally segregated from your primary retirement assets and invested appropriately based on their time horizon and risk profile.

 One of the main advantages of earmarking is the clarity it provides.
 By having dedicated accounts for specific goals, you always know exactly how much you have available for each purpose.
 This can help with budgeting, decision-making, and overall peace of mind.